LDAWG-a11y/a11yWebApp/src/guides/modal-vs-non-modal-dialogs.md

 Well, why not?
 The page is "visually" unavailable, clicking on a control outside of the dialog will not action that control (it may close the dialog), so it needs to be unavailable to keyboard users, too.
 There are several ways to achieve this, we'll go over them shortly, first we'll look at a few considerations as to why we should trap focus:

-* Let's just say we have a sighted keyboard user, who tabs out of our modal, let's say it's a rather large modal, the backdrop has low opacity and there's content and links underneath the dialog.
+* Let's just say we have a sighted keyboard user, who tabs out of our dialog, let's say it's a rather large dialog, the backdrop has low opacity and there's content and links underneath the dialog.
 How would the user see where their focus was when they focus on the link?
 * What about if we have been good sports and prevented the underlying page from scrolling, how are they going to see their focus when it's below the locked portion of the viewport?
 * What if a screen reader user gets out of the dialog with their virtual cursor, only they are a sighted or partially sighted screen reader user and now they cannot visually track where their focus or cursor is?
 * What if when the dialog is open, it manipulates the underlying page, perhaps some functionality becomes disabled or hidden from the accessibility tree, that'd be a lot of confusing silence for a blind screen reader user.